AdobeDocs/commerce-webapi/src/pages/graphql/index.md

 # GraphQL overview

 [GraphQL](https://graphql.org/) is a data query language developed internally by Facebook in 2012 before being publicly released in 2015.
-Adobe Commerce and Magento Open Source implement GraphQL to provide an alternative to REST and SOAP web APIs for front-end development.
+Adobe Commerce and Magento Open Source implement GraphQL to provide an alternative to REST and SOAP web APIs for frontend development.

 ## How to access GraphQL